Pressure Injuries

 What are pressure injuries?

 Pressure injuries can range from red areas on the surface of the skin to severe tissue damage that goes deep into muscle and bone.
-Severe sores are hard to treat and slow to heal.
+Severe injuries are hard to treat and slow to heal.
 When pressure injuries do not heal properly, problems such as bone, blood, and skin infections can develop.

 What causes them?

-Things that cause pressure injuries include:
+Other things that can make pressure injuries more likely include:

 • Excess moisture, such as from sweat, urine, or feces.
 Skin that is often wet is more likely to break down and form pressure injuries.